bruce-graham/quiz-guild/README.md

 # React + Vite

+To start Vite/React app, run one of the following:

+pnpm run dev
+npm run dev
+yarn run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: